Bitcoin-com/developer.bitcoin.com/src/data/docs/slp/console.md

 ordinal: 2
 ---

-Launch a console w/ the entire Wormhole RPC available via a built in `SLP` object.
+Launch a console w/ the entire SLP RPC available via a built in `SLP` object.
 Pass in an `--environment` flag to connect to environments defined in a local `slp.js`.
 By default `console` will connect to your `development` environment.

       $ slp console --environment production